deepanshs/mrsimulator/docs/theory/components.rst

     \rho_{2,\pm2}^{(\sigma)} = - \frac{1}{2}\eta_\sigma \zeta_\sigma,
     \end{array}

-where :math:`\sigma_\text{iso}, \zeta_\sigma`, and :math:`\eta_\sigma` are the
+where :math:`\sigma_\text{iso}, \zeta_\sigma`, and :math:`\eta_\sigma` are the isotropic nuclear
-isotropic nuclear shielding, shielding anisotropy, and shielding asymmetry of the site, respectively.
-The shielding anisotropy, and asymmetry are defined using Haeberlen notation.
+shielding, shielding anisotropy, and shielding asymmetry of the site, respectively.
+The shielding anisotropy and asymmetry are defined using Haeberlen notation.

 **First-order perturbation**

 The size of the frequency component, :math:`\omega_k`, from the first-order perturbation expansion of Nuclear shielding Hamiltonian is :math:`-\omega_0=\gamma B_0`, where :math:`\omega_0` is the Larmor angular frequency of the nucleus, and :math:`\gamma`, :math:`B_0` are the gyromagnetic ratio of the nucleus and the macroscopic magnetic flux density of the applied external magnetic field, respectively.
 The relation between :math:`\varrho_{L,n}^{(\sigma)}` and :math:`\rho_{L,n}^{(\sigma)}` follows,

 .. math::